Home

 Dancers of the Crescent Moon are:

-NUIT has loved the essence of Middle Eastern Dance and
+MADAME NUIT loved the essence of Middle Eastern Dance and

 at Rakkasah, both in Richmond and Vallejo.
-She's currently a member of Dancers of
+She was a member of Dancers of

-"I have a wonderful and supportive husband of 44 years, John; a son, Chris;
+"I have a wonderful and supportive husband, John; a son, Chris;

 a daughter, Gina; and 3 beautiful grand children: Nicholas, and twins Vivienne